lestrato/badgepack/README.md

 * Login with superuser
 * Navigate to http://localhost:8000/admin/auth/group/add/
 * Set 'Name' as Admin
-* Add priviledges to Admin (recommended are add, change, delete for community and membership)
+* Add privileges to Admin (recommended are add, change, delete for community and membership)
 * Save

 ### Setting users as admins